-In this paper, I will argue that the subordination solution fails to diagnose or resolve the democratic defect in the structural dependence on capital.
+In this paper, I will argue that the subordination solution fails to diagnose or resolve the democratic defect inherent the state’s structural dependence on capital.
 And the failure is not simply because the duty of subordination will often be violated and unenforced.
-Even conscientious exercises of structural power—without collusion, deception, coercion, or any intent to influence policymaking—can undermine realization of the democratically chosen social aims (Section II).
+Even conscientious exercises of structural power—without collusion, deception, coercion, or any intent to influence policymaking—can undermine the realization of democratically chosen social aims (Section II).
 Indeed, the justification of private property rights requires firms to choose profit over democratic aims (Sections III-IV).
-Then, even when citizens view firms as ethical economic agents, they may reasonably expect that firms would undermine policies that hurt their bottom line.
-They may as well form their political judgment accordingly, in light of this expectation.
+Thus, even when citizens view firms as ethical economic agents, they may reasonably expect that firms will undermine policies that threaten their bottom line; and citizens may as well form their political judgments in light of this expectation.
 This reveals the blind spot of the subordination solution: the very formation of the democratic will is constrained by private property rights (Section V).
-The subordination solution turns out to presuppose an implausible vision of democracy, where decision-making is independent of the institutional landscape in which it is embedded (Section VI).
-To understand the democratic implications of structural dependence, we must ask not whether political decision-making is dependent on economic powers or whether it can be made “free” from them by subordinating them.
-We must ask how economic powers constrain political decision-making.
-The upshot is a paradigm shift, where the democratic political order is reconceived as a democratic form of state-economy interdependence (Section VII).
+The subordination solution turns out to presuppose an implausible vision of democracy, in which well-ordered decision-making is independent of the institutional landscape in which it is embedded (Section VI).
+To understand the democratic significance of structural dependence, we must ask not whether political decision-making is dependent on economic powers, nor whether it can be made “free” from them, but how economic powers constrain political decision-making under distinct social configurations.
+The upshot is a paradigm shift, where the properly constituted democratic political order is reconceived as a democratic form of state-economy interdependence (Section VII).

-To clarify, I use “economic structure” to refer to the ways in which economic rights and duties are assigned and fit together into one system of economic cooperation.
-An economic structure is capitalist when and because (a) productive assets (i.e., capital) are mostly privately owned (b) by a proper subset of the population, not all of whom are direct producers, where (c) productive resources including labor power are allocated through the market.
+To fix terms, I use “economic structure” to refer to the ways in which economic rights and duties are assigned and fit together into one system of economic cooperation.
+An economic structure is capitalist when and because (a) most productive assets (i.e., capital) are mostly privately owned (b) by a proper subset of the population, not all of whom are direct producers, where (c) productive resources including labor power are allocated through the market.
 Importantly, (a), the ownership condition entails core capitalist property rights.
-These are discretionary rights of capital owners and their hired (corporate or asset) managers to dispose of capital as they see fit and to claim financial benefits from their use in the form of profit.
-In particular, they are permitted to increase or reduce investment in response to the expected rate of return.
+These are discretionary rights of capital owners and their hired (corporate or asset) managers to dispose of capital as they see fit within the bounds of the law and to claim financial benefits from its use in the form of profitCrucially, the rights of capital include a permission to increase or reduce investment in response to the expected rate of return.

 Two points must be noted to avoid misunderstanding.
-First, any existing capitalism is a mixed economy, and property rights are subject to some form of regulation and taxation.
-Yet, for the economy to count as capitalist, there is a limit to state regulation and taxation.
-For example, it would be a stretch to call an economy “capitalist” if the state taxed 95 percent of all capital income and used the tax revenue to run extensive public projects, or if the state banned private investment in all but three designated industries.
+First, any existing capitalism is a mixed economy, and property rights are subject to various forms of regulation and taxation.
+Yet, for the economy to count as capitalist, there is a limit to the types and extent of state regulation and taxation.
+For example, it would be a stretch to call an economy “capitalist” if the state taxed 95 percent of all capital income and used the tax revenue to run extensive public projects carried out by public sector employees, or if the state banned private investment in all but three designated industries.
 This leads to the second clarification: a society’s economic structure is best understood as lying on a spectrum.
 Even within structures that broadly count as capitalist, some are more capitalist than others, depending on the specification of property rights, other laws of the economy, and cultural norms.
 Naturally, the structural power of business varies across national economies.
-Nonetheless, as the structural power derives from a constitutive feature of capitalism, its analysis will play an important role in the normative evaluation of politico-economic dynamics of any capitalist society, albeit to a different extent.
+Nonetheless, as the structural power derives from a constitutive feature of capitalism, its analysis will play an important role in the normative evaluation of the politico-economic dynamics of any capitalist society, albeit to a variable extent.